marvalarva2929/Classify/README.md

 # Classify
 This is a little project that I have wanted to work on for a while.
-Nothing to serious.
+Nothing too serious.